-[17] study aims at exploring the intervening variables (social capital) which may mediate the relationship between CSR reporting and CFP in Taiwan.
+[18] study aims at exploring the intervening variables (social capital) which may mediate the relationship between CSR reporting and CFP in Taiwan.
 The sample companies were essentially environmentally sensitive firms selected from high-technology and traditional manufacturing industries.
 A sample of 43 corporate social responsible firms and 43 non-corporate social responsible firms were selected for the study.
 Social capital was employed as the mediating variable and was measured using interlocking directorates.
 The result from the regression analysis showed that social capital plays a mediating role in connecting CSR reporting and corporate financial performance (CFP).
 This implied that CSR reporting had a positive impact on the social capital and social capital subsequently produced a positive effect on financial performance.

-Unlike earlier studies, [18] used multiple mediating variables namely; sustainable competitive advantage, reputation, and customer satisfaction as three probable mediators in the relationship between CSR reporting and firm performance.
+Unlike earlier studies, [19] used multiple mediating variables namely; sustainable competitive advantage, reputation, and customer satisfaction as three probable mediators in the relationship between CSR reporting and firm performance.
 The study was conducted using 205 Iranian manufacturing and consumer product firms.
 The findings reveal that the link between CSR reporting and firm performance is perfectly mediated by reputation and competitive advantage.
 The positive effect of CSR reporting on firm performance is due to the positive effect CSR reporting had on competitive advantage, reputation, and customer satisfaction.
 The study recommended a role for CSR reporting in indirectly promoting firm performance through enhancing reputation and competitive advantage while improving the level of customer satisfaction.
+This study is imperative because it would give a better explanation of the relationship between the two variables and also clarify reports of mixed findings from prior studies.
+The finding from this study would serve as a reference point in the study of CSER, competitive advantage and its implication on financial performance.